LimelightVision/LimelightDocs/docs/apriltags_in_2d.rst

 For ideal tracking, consider the following:
 * Your tags should be as flat as possible.
 * Your Limelight should be mounted above or below tag height.
 You don't want your camera to ever be completely "head on" with a tag if you want to avoid tag flipping.

+There is an interplay between the following variables for AprilTag Tracking:

-* Increasing capture resolution will always increase 3D accuracy and reduce noise.
+* Increasing capture resolution will always increase 3D accuracy, increase 3d stability, and reduce noise.
+This will also reduce the rate of ambiguity flipping from most perspectives.
 It will usually increase range.
+This will reduce pipeline framerate.
-* Increasing detector downscale will always increase framerates.
+* Increasing detector downscale will always increase pipeline framerate.
 It might decrease effective range, but in many cases this may be negligible.
-It will not affect 3D accuracy or decoding accuracy.
+It will not affect 3D accuracy, 3D stability, or decoding accuracy.
 * Reducing exposure will always improve motion-blur resilience.
 This is actually really easy to observe.
+This may reduce range
-* Reducing the brightness and contrast of the image will generally improve framerates and reduce range.
+* Reducing the brightness and contrast of the image will generally improve pipeline framerate and reduce range.
+* Increasing Sensor gain allows you to increase brightness without increasing exposure.
+It may reduce 3D stability, and it may reduce tracking stability.

 ----------